Background image for slide

 3. The financing for providing the leverage.

-1. The spread
+1. The Spreads

-We take in pricing from really good market makers like hedge funds, regulated financial institutions and banks, and then we use those prices to create the best price for our collective.
-So, we don’t control the price, and that’s a big difference for us because many companies do.
-If we controlled the price, then we'd have a potential conflict of interest in what that price should be.
-We depend on those “others” to figure out where the prices are, make them compete against each other, and then we take the best and send it to our clients.
+We take in pricing from market makers like hedge funds, regulated financial institutions and banks, and then we use those prices to create as best of a price as possible.
+We create our own prices but we depend on those “others” to figure out where the prices are, make them compete against each other, and then we take the best and send it to our clients.
 We add our revenues on that best price.
-We price these markets like we would price for our family because, remember, this is about you, our collective.
-If you compare our pricing on derivatives, you will be hard-pressed to find anyone better, and we will never add smoke and mirrors around our offers.
-Elsewhere, almost all offers like that are essentially the same, but with some marketing wizard trying to fool you into thinking one is fundamentally different and just right for you.
-Chances are it’s not.
-So, the above is about spread, and it comes down to the spread we get from our market makers vs. what amana clients trade with and see.
-This markup is our spread revenue and any costs we have come out of that for the derivatives product.
+We price these markets like we would price for our family because, remember, this is about you, our community.

 2. Management of the risk on transactions

 What happens after a trade occurs is the next important thing.
 Our experience has shown us that taking all our clients’ trades and sending them directly to the market maker isn’t the best execution experience for clients.
 We track fill ratios, rejections, turnaround times, and a variety of other stats.
-And what works best for most of our collective is different, so what we do is act as the first stop or counterparty for everything and then, once the net trading exposure of all our customers combined gets to a certain amount, we send it out to a market maker that best serves our collective’s purposes at that time.
-This creates risk for us, and we’re all over it.
-There’s a certain maximum exposure we have on every product—and sometimes on individual clients—before we get rid of the net risk.
-It can also be an area in which we make money, and we do.
+And what works best for most of our community is different, so what we do is act as the first stop or counterparty for everything and then, once the net trading exposure of all our customers combined gets to a certain amount, we send it out to a market maker that best serves our community’s purposes at that time.

 3. The financing for providing the leverage

 The last point we should mention is around financing.
-You can think of financing revenue as interest on money that’s being borrowed (similar to any loan that you have).
+You can think of financing revenue as interest on money that’s being borrowed, similar to any loan that you have.
 When you use leverage, you are basically borrowing money from amana.
 This fee is charged each day that you use leverage to hold a position.

-Download our app
+Download our app now

 Take amana wherever you go.